-TL;DR: Brain-to-brain interfaces promise to bypass language.
+Brain-to-brain interfaces promise to bypass language.
 Here I argue that if we want truly humane brain-to-brain interfaces, we find something like language slipping in through the back door.
 It wouldn’t be the first time language reinvents itself, and it won’t be the last.

 Mostly for historical reasons I preserve a few reports and essays that have attracted some citations and secondary uses over the years.